-D. For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted providing the enclosed areas meet the following requirements:

-- 1. The enclosed area is unfinished or flood resistant, useable solely for parking of vehicles, building access or storage. - 2.
+- d.
+For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted providing the enclosed areas meet the following requirements: - 1.
+The enclosed area is unfinished or flood resistant, useable solely for parking of vehicles, building access or storage. - 2.
 The area is not a basement. - 3.
 Shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for entry and exit of floodwaters.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
-Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.

-E. ALL recreational vehicles placed on sites within Zone A or Zone AE shall either:

-- 1. Be on the site for fewer than 180 consecutive days; - 2.
-Be fully licensed and ready for highway use; or - 3.
-Meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for "manufactured homes" in Paragraph (c) (6) of Section 60.3.
+Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters. - e.
+ALL recreational vehicles placed on sites within Zone A or Zone AE shall either: - 1.
+Be on the site for fewer than 180 consecutive days; - 2.
+Be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or - 3.
+Meet all standards of this Ordinance and the elevation and anchoring requirements for "manufactured homes" in this Ordinance.